anaisbetts/starter-mobile/README.md

 1. Starter-Android: The main Android app project.
 1. Starter-iOS: The main iOS (both iPhone and iPad) application project.
 1. Starter-Core: Code that is shared between the two projects.
-Note that at the moment, these are two separate projects, but they'll be one single csproj soon once Xamarin releases proper Portable Library support.
+This project also has Xamarin.Forms set up and ready to go.

 # Philosophy